ecenter/ecenter/drupal/modules/ecenter/ecenter_editor/README.markdown

 the correct versions.

 1. Enable the feature.
-1. You **MUST** visit admin/settings/filters/{X}/configure where
+1. You **MUST** visit `admin/settings/filters/N/configure` where
-{X} is the format ID of the format installed by this module, called 'WYSIWYG Markdown' and save the configuration.
+`N` is the format ID of the format installed by this module, called 'WYSIWYG Markdown' and save the configuration.
 Sorry!
+WYSIWYG filter won't properly apply otherwise.

 ## Configure

-You'll likely want to configure wysiwyg_filter's configuration settings for the "Markdown WYSIWYG" input format (admin/settings/filter), as well as the the WYSIWYG profile associated with the input format (admin/settings/wysiwyg).
+You'll likely want to configure wysiwyg_filter's configuration settings for the "Markdown WYSIWYG" input format (`admin/settings/filter)`, as well as the the WYSIWYG profile associated with the input format (`admin/settings/wysiwyg`).

 Configuration checklist:

+* Configure WYSIWYG profile (`admin/settings/wysiwyg/profile/N/edit`) -- you will
+almost certainly want to specify a special 'editor.css' file and may wish to override or reconfigure WYSIWYG filter's behavior.
-*
+* Configure oembed providers (`admin/build/oembed/provider`)
+* (Optional) Enable additional Linkit modules
-* (Optional) Install and configure [Better Formats][3] module module plugins and oembed providers.
+* (Optional) Install and configure [Better Formats][3] module.

 ## Features